 See and manage your custom fonts

-If you tap a font, you will also see its name, the app that has installed it, copyright info, version, and size, and how it looks.
+If you tap a font, you’ll also see its name, the app that has installed it, copyright info, version, size, and how it looks.

-If you no longer need to have a font, tap Remove from the top right or swipe left on a font name and hit Remove.
+If you no longer need a font, tap it, then tap the trash icon.
+You can also swipe left on a font name to delete it.

 Use custom fonts in supported apps